Eschatologue/CM_wiki/docs/lore/glossary.md

 Interestingly, Cordite rapidly becomes inert when in close proximity to those attuned to the Weave.
 This unique trait makes it unreliable for most non-Londoners, as even minor magical attunement neutralises its potency.

 *"The discovery of Cordite was, ironically, an accident.
 Produced by Elven alchemists as a weapon to obliterate Londoners, it was designed to be stable only in the hands of those bonded with the Weave, but volatile when near those who not.
 Yet, the plan backfired spectacularly when the Londoners learned to tame and weaponise it.
-What was intended to bring their ruin instead became the key to their military might—turning the tides and sealing the fate of those who sought their end."*
+What was intended to bring their ruin instead became the key to their military might—turning the tides and sealing the elves fate."*

 *"Blud made racist gunpowder.
 Truly a skill issue"* —London Scientiest